 This course is concerned with the economic analysis of real estate markets.
 It examines the economic characteristics of property and the way in which these impact on the structure and operation of the property market.
 It also examines the functional divisions within the property market: use, investment and development and their interactions; and the role of property in the local, regional and national economy.15 credits

-This module provides an introduction to the principles of property investment.
-To do this, it focuses on the principles and theories of investment; property as an asset class; and the role of property within a portfolio context.
+This module provides an introduction to the principles of real estate investment.
+To do this, it focuses on the principles and theories of investment; real estate as an asset class; and the role of real estate within a portfolio context.
 The key theories that shape the investment universe are introduced and then applied, using real estate data, to solve a simulated portfolio management task.15 credits